wnam98/wnam98/README.md

 ### Here's what I've been up to this year

 - I’m currently working on a Deep Reinforcement Learning AI to break Tetris :video_game:
-- I will be participating in the PennApps Fall 2020 Hackathon! :computer:
+- I've built a MobileNet for the Fall 2020 PennApps Hackathon! :computer:
 - I’m looking to collaborate with other developers on some cool open source stuff :bulb:
 - I love to draw and also have an art website where I post my stuff :art: